medleyjs/medley/docs/Request.md

 See the [`Body Parser`](BodyParser.md) documentation for information on how to implement custom body parsers.

-Note that `request.body` is set back to `undefined` when the response is sent (after `onSend` hooks) to save memory.
+Note that `req.body` is set back to `undefined` when the response is sent (after `onSend` hooks) to save memory.

 ### `req.headers`

 The request's HTTP headers.
 It is an object mapping header names to values.
 Header names are lower-cased.

 ```js
 req.headers